Assistance for Small Business

 Louisiana Economic Development (LED) offers a comprehensive array of educational, managerial, and financial programs that cultivate small business opportunities.

-Business Incubators for Entrepreneurs in New Orleans
+Business Incubators and Accelerators for Entrepreneurs in New Orleans

 The Idea Village is an independent nonprofit with a mission to identify, support, and retain entrepreneurial talent in New Orleans.
 The Idea Village offers a number of accelerator programs and produces New Orleans Entrepreneur Week (NOEW).